hazelcast/hazelcast/docs/sql/01-query-optimizer.md

 The original query is passed to Calcite's parser and is converted to the parse tree (`SqlNode`).

 We use the built-in parser, since it is sufficient for the supported feature set.
-Jet extends the parser with custom commands.
+Jet extends the parser with custom statements.

 ### 3.2 Validation